The Ultimate Guide to MEV & Crypto Trading Bots (2026)

 Best Practices

-- Focus on high-value swaps for significant price impact
+- Focus on large swaps (>$100k) for meaningful price impact

 4. Sandwich Attack Strategy